 Thank you so much for visiting and considering me as your photographer!
-After booking with me, we get the ball rolling by discussing specific things like the date, best time of day and location for your custom photo session.
-However, there are several things you can do to prepare for a fun, memorable and relaxing experience.
+After booking with me, we start by discussing specific things like the best time of day to photograph your family based on the location of the photo session.
+There are several things you can do to prepare for a fun, memorable and relaxing experience.
 Here are some things I find important to keep in mind in the days leading to your session.

 The location for your family session is completely up to you!
-Some things to think about is what you would like as the backdrop, what “makes sense” for your family at the time, what brings back fun memories or where you all like to go.
-The beach and trail parks are popular options, but I encourage you to be creative!
-Brainstorm a list of fun places that you and your family enjoy hanging out at, spend a lot of time at or enjoy going to together either on a daily basis or as an annual trip.
-Some amazing and personal places I’ve had the opportunity to photograph families have been local farms, public libraries and their own homes.
-Some places you can consider are campgrounds, county fairs, local carnivals and amusement parks.
+Some things to think about is what you would like as the backdrop, what brings back fun memories or where you all like to go together.
+The beach and trail parks are popular So Cal options, but I encourage you to be creative!
+Brainstorm a list of fun places that you all like to spend a lot of time at or enjoy going to together either on a frequent basis or as an annual trip.
+Some amazing and personal places I’ve had the opportunity to photograph families have been local farms, public libraries, carnivals and even their own homes.
+Some places you can consider are campgrounds, county fairs, local carnivals, a beach house, or even boat.
 The possibilities are endless!

 - I encourage being coordinated, but not “matchy.”
-Choose 1-2 colors that complements everyone as “pop” colors against neutrals like denim, navy, blacks and grays.
+Choose 1-2 colors that complement everyone and “pop” colors against neutrals like denim, khakis, navy, blacks, and grays.
 Think about accessories, jewelry, different textures or tiny prints to give interest and personality to your look.
-I suggest looking at actual window displays of stores like J.Crew or the Gap to get ideas on how to coordinate your group’s clothing without being too matchy.
+I suggest looking at actual window displays of stores like J.Crew, Old Navy, H&M or the Gap to get ideas on how to coordinate your group’s clothing without being too matchy.

 - Stay away from large, busy patterns, branding and logos in your clothing.

 - Be sure your clothes are wrinkle and stain-free!
-Plan on changing into your outfit when you arrive at the location, especially for the kids.
+Plan on changing into your outfits when you arrive at the location, especially for the kids.

 - Dress for the weather and location.
 If you’ve booked your session at the beach, plan to be barefoot for most of your session.
-Likewise, if your session is at an open field or an urban location think about fun shoes like cowboy boots, bright shoes, patterned tights or fun socks.
+Likewise, if your session is at an open field or an urban location think about fun, closed toe shoes like boots, bright shoes, patterned tights or fun socks.

 - Accessories are fun and can really help individualize and polish up a look.
 If you have a favorite necklace or hat, bring it along!

-- The most important thing is you dress like yourselves.
-Your clothing choices could really help in bringing out your personality, especially if you’re dressing kids!
+- The most important thing is to dress like yourselves.
+Your clothing choices should help bring out your personalities and lifestyle, especially if you’re dressing kids!